-Upon acceptance of the Grant Award Acknowledgment, the homeowner may be required to relocate personal property during mitigation activity.
-The Program is not responsible for lost or damaged belongings of the Applicant and/or household members that have occurred during mitigation.
+Upon acceptance of the Grant Award Acknowledgment, the homeowner may be required to relocate personal property during construction.
+The Program is not responsible for lost or damaged belongings of the Applicant and/or household members that have occurred during construction.